phaxio/phaxio-node/README.md

 npm run test
 ```

+Note: this test suite uses `setTimeout()` to reduce the likelihood of receiving rate limiting errors.

 # LICENSE
 MIT Copyright 2018 Phaxio

-See LICENSE file for full detail.
+See `LICENSE` file for full detail.